Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Introduction and main results

 In the finite type setting and under assumptions of irreducibility and aperiodicity, the Perron--Frobenius theorem gives the mean behavior of the process, whose exponential growth is driven by the greatest eigenvalue of the mean matrix.
-When it comes to infinite non-negative matrices, the following proposition \citep[Theorem~7.1.3]{kitchens_symbolic_1998} gives an analogous result.
+When it comes to infinite non-negative matrices, the following proposition~\citep[Theorem~7.1.3]{kitchens_symbolic_1998} gives an analogous result.

-\begin{prop}[Extension of Perron--Frobenius theory to infinite matrices] Assume $M$ is irreducible, aperiodic and recurrent, with a finite Perron value $\rho$.
-Then $\rho$ is the largest eigenvalue of $M$ and is simple.
-Moreover, there exists associated left and right eigenvectors $\tilde{h}\in\R^{\X *}$ and $h\in\R^{\X }$, which are positive and unique up to multiplicative constants.
-When $\tilde{h}h<\infty$, $M$ is said to be \emph{positive recurrent} and normalizing the eigenvectors such that $\tilde{h}h=1$, we have
+\begin{prop}[Extension of Perron--Frobenius theory to infinite matrices] Assume $M$ is irreducible, aperiodic and recurrent, with a finite Perron value $\varrho$.
+Then, $\varrho$ is the largest eigenvalue of $M$ and is simple.
+Moreover, there exists associated left and right eigenvectors $\tilde{h}$ and $h$ in $\mathbb{R}^{\mathcal{X}}$, which are positive and unique up to multiplicative constants.